mattmc3/antidote/README.md

 ## Options

 There are a few options you can use that should cover most common use cases.
-Let’s take a look!
+Let's take a look!

 ### Kind